-Yes; if you have a direct deposit of your net pay into a Service Credit Union checking account, and set up an automatic payment of your new mortgage from your Service Credit Union checking account, you will be offered a discount of .125% off our posted mortgage rates.
-This can save you thousands in interest over the life of your loan.
+Yes; if you have a direct deposit of your net pay into a Service Credit Union checking account, and set up an automatic payment of your new mortgage from your Service Credit Union checking account, you will be offered a $500 credit toward closing costs.**

 Do you offer bridge loans?